 2.Summer Camps/Activity Centre’s/Workshops: (For all Ages)

-Children can be enrolled in summer camps for quality engagement, they could learn art, craft, dance, music, playing an instrument or any kind of sports Football, Basketball, Swimming, etc.
+Children can be enrolled in summer camps (now online- due to Covid pandemic) for quality engagement, they could learn art, craft, dance, music, playing an instrument or any kind of sports Football, Basketball, Swimming, etc.

 Writing and acting workshops-